 Going on Holiday

-Going on holiday with a child or adult on the autism spectrum can be a challenging prospect.
+Going on holiday with an autistic child or adult can be a challenging prospect.
 There are a number of reasons why this might be the case.
 There may be issues with adapting to change, to a new environment or in supporting the individual to manage various forms of transport, new routines and new activities.

 Many families successfully take holidays, both close to home and abroad.
 Success can be dependent on the circumstances and the planning which has taken place prior to going on holiday.
 The following is indicative of the range of things that a family may need to consider to ensure a successful and enjoyable family break.
 The guidance offered here is intended to encompass a broad range of potential issues.
 Not all of it will be applicable to all individuals and families.